- Adam Levine was a coach on ‘The Voice’ for 16 seasons from 2011 until 2019.

-The May 25 finale of season 20 of The Voice will be jam-packed with celebrity guests who will be taking the stage to perform.
+The May 23 finale of season 23 of The Voice will be jam-packed with celebrity guests who will be taking the stage to perform.
 One of the guest acts will be Maroon 5, which means that Adam Levine will be making his triumphant return to The Voice for the first time in two years.
-Adam and his bandmates will be joined by Megan Thee Stallion to sing “Beautiful Mistakes” during the live finale.
-Before Adam’s shocking departure in 2019, he was a staple on the singing competition show, where he had previously served as a coach for 16 seasons.
+Adam and his bandmates will be singing their newest song “Middle Ground” on the show.

 The Voice premiered in April 2011 with four superstar coaches from various genres of music: Adam, Blake Shelton, Christina Aguilera and CeeLo Green.
 To set itself apart from American Idol, The Voice featured a unique audition process — the Blind Auditions.
 The coaches would not be able to see the singers who were singing to try and get on the show.
 Rather, their backs would be turned to the stage, and they would only get to see who was performing if they pressed a button, signaling that they wanted that artist on their team.
 If multiple coaches turned around, they would each have to plead their case to the contestant, who would then get to make the final choice.
 The Voice has evolved a great deal since its first season in 2011, but the Blind Auditions process has virtually stayed the same.